Sarohia94/-Project-4-Baking-Blog/README.md

 4. Go to the dashboard and select the database just created.
 5. Copy the URL.

-#### Heroku app setup:
+### Heroku app setup:

 1. From the Heroku dashboard, click the new button in the top right corner and select create new app.
 2. Give your app a unique name, select the region that is closest to you and then click the create app button bottom left.
 3. Open the settings tab and create a new config var of DATABASE_URL and paste the database URL you copied from elephantSQL into the value (remove quotation marks from value).

-#### Prepare env.py and settings.py files
+### Prepare env.py and settings.py files

 1. In your GitPod workspace, create an env.py file in the main directory and add the DATABASE_URL value and your chosen SECRET_KEY value to the file.
 3. Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
 4. Comment out default database configuration then save all files and make migrations.
 5. Add the Cloudinary URL to env.py and the Cloudinary libraries to the list of installed apps.
-6. Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+6. Add the STATIC files settings
 7. Link the file to the templates directory in Heroku.
 8. Change the templates directory to TEMPLATES_DIR
 9. Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']

-#### Create files / directories
+### Create files / directories
 1. Create a requirements.txt file
 2. Create directories in the main directory
 3. Create a "Procfile" in the main directory and add the following: web: gunicorn project_name.wsgi

-#### Update Heroku Config Vars
+### Update Heroku Config Vars
 Add the following Config Vars in Heroku:
 SECRET_KEY = value
-CLOUDINARY_URL = value
+CLOUDINARY_URL = URL
 PORT = 8000
 DISABLE_COLLECTSTATIC = 1
-HEROKU_POSTGRESQL_OLIVE_URL = value
+HEROKU_POSTGRESQL_OLIVE_URL = URL
-DATABASE_URL = value
+DATABASE_URL = URL

-#### Deploy
+### Deploy

-1. Make sure DEBUG = False in the settings.py
+1. Make sure DEBUG = int(os.environ.get("DEVELOPMENT", default=0)) in the settings.py
+2. Remove config vars DISABLE_COLLECTSTATIC = 1 from Heroku settings.
-2. Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
+3. Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
+4. Remove config vars DISABLE_COLLECTSTATIC = 1 from Heroku settings.
-3. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+5. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
 Please note, manually deployed branches will need re-deploying each time the GitHub repository is updated.
-4. Click 'Open App' to view the deployed live site.
+6. Click 'Open App' to view the deployed live site.

 The site is now live and operational.